-When data from a power meter is not available, Strava can estimates power using information about athlete's weight, speed, and elevation change.
-For more info, read about how we calculate power.
+When data from a power meter is unavailable, Strava can estimate power using information about an athlete's weight, speed, and elevation change.
 You'll need to do three things before Strava can estimate your power on a ride:

-- Go to strava.com and enter your bike info under "My Gear" in your account settings.
-Then edit the activity and select your bike.
-If you don't create and select a bike on your activity, a default road bike weight of 9kg, or 20lbs, will be used.
+- Add a bike to your account by following these instructions and ensure that you include the bike's weight.
+If you don't create and select a bike for your activity, a default road bike weight of 9kg, or 20 lbs, will be used.

 - Enter your personal weight in your profile settings.
 It's helpful to enter your weight including your cycling clothes, shoes, and water bottles.

-Be sure to check out our Premium power analysis features.
+Be sure to check out our power analysis features.